woodRock/fishy-business/docs/source/papers.rst

     * Chi2 discretizes and performs FS - useful as many algorithms perform better with discrete/binary data.
     * Under discretization would return the original continuous attribute unchanged.
     * Over-discretization is when inconsistencies are introduced to the data - the data loses fidelity.
-    * Previous work, ChiMerge, with hyper-parameter :math:`\alpha` the significance level that had to be manually set.
+    * Previous work, ChiMerge (Kerber 1992, kerber1992chimerge) with hyper-parameter :math:`\alpha` the significance level that had to be manually set.
     * :math:`\alpha` is nuisance variable that requires black magic approach to tune.
     * Difficult to find ideal :math:`\alpha` without domain knowledge or extensive trial and error.
     * New approach Chi2 lets data determine value of :math:`\alpha`, perform discretization until over-discretization - a stopping criterion.